1871fotc/fotc/docs/cemetery.md

 If you enter main entrance through the front gates, you'll find:

 - Canon Garland Place named after [Canon David John Garland](https://adb.anu.edu.au/biography/garland-david-john-6278).
 The Flagpole here is the departure point for [guided heritage walks](guided-walks.md) and most [self-guided walks](walks/index.md)
-- the [Office](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery) - open from 8am-4pm Monday to Friday.
+- the [Office](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery) - open from 9am-1pm Monday to Friday.
 Staff can answer your enquiries, including helping to locate graves and ashes memorial sites.
 - an [Educational Museum](#museum) operated by the Friends of Toowong Cemetery.
 - toilets, the only ones open in the cemetery.

 If you enter via the Richer Street back gate:

 - turn right into Dr. Lillian Cooper Drive and continue to the Shelter Shed
-- veer left at the Shelter Shed down the one way William Brown Avenue (previously 14th Avenue) drive 850 metres along Boundary Road (???
-Avenue) to Canon Garland Place.
+- veer left at the Shelter Shed down the one way William Brown Avenue (previously 14th Avenue)
-- turn right into Garland Avenue (previously 8th Avenue) and drive on buildings and then park on the side of the road
+- at the end, turn right into 8th Avenue to arrive behind Canon Garland Place, where you can park on the side of the road.
-- you are now directly behind Canon Garland Place

 ## Map